Liao dynasty: Cultural legacy

 Another influence of the Liao cultural tradition is seen in the Yuan dynasty's zaju (雜劇) theater, its associated orchestration, and the qu (曲) and sanqu (散曲) forms of Classical Chinese poetry.
 One documented way in which this influence occurred was through the incorporation of Khitan officers and men into the service of the Mongol forces during the first Mongol invasion of 1211 to 1215.
-This northern route of cultural transmission of the legacy of Liao culture was then returned to China during the Yuan dynasty.

-Khita is the finest country in the world in respect of cultivation, for there is no place in its whole extent which is uncultivated.
-The inhabitants or their neighbours are responsible for paying the land tax.
-Orchards, villages and cultivated fields are ranged on both sides of the river from the city of Khansa to the city of Khan Baliq, which is sixty-four days' travel.